vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Sigmoid.md

 **Advantages**

 - Sigmoid is a good choice for binary classification.
 Given that it has a larger gradient at it's middle (around $x = 0$) and a smaller gradient at the edges, it will aim to converge to either 0 or 1 during [[gradient descent]], given it's range being between 0 and 1.
-- Given that it's a smooth and continuous function, it'll provide for better learning during [[Backward propagation]]
+- Given that it's a smooth and continuous function, it'll provide for better learning during [[Backpropagation]]

 **Disadvantages**
 - Nearing $0$ and $1$, the gradient is very small.
-This becomes a problem in deeper networks, where to get the gradients of earlier layers through [[backward propagation]] and the chain rule, we need to multiply the gradient of the output layers with earlier layers.
+This becomes a problem in deeper networks, where to get the gradients of earlier layers through [[Backpropagation]] and the chain rule, we need to multiply the gradient of the output layers with earlier layers.
 Given that sigmoid yields a small gradient when it converges to near $0$ or $1$, the deeper we get into a network, the smaller a gradient will be then leading to slower learning.
 - It's very computationally expensive given the use of Euler's number, $e$.

 [^1]: https://www.sciencedirect.com/topics/computer-science/sigmoid-function#:~:text=High%20computational%20complexity.,Thus%2C%20the%20computation%20is%20inefficient.